About the Claire McCardell Project

 The Frederick Art Club is proud to drive a significant public art endeavor to honor fashion designer and Frederick, Maryland, native Claire McCardell (1905-1958).
 Credited with inventing American sportswear, McCardell created innovative fashions that have uniquely defined decades of American fashion.
-Her design perspective continues to influence the fashion industry to this day, and her work can be found in collections of the Metropolitan Museum of Art, Fashion Institute of Technology and the Smithsonian Institute.
+Her design perspective continues to influence the fashion industry to this day.

 In keeping with its 122-year mission to generate appreciation of the value and beauty of art in the broader community, the club has elected to undertake this important public art project to:

 Pay tribute to a Frederick, Maryland native who won international acclaim

 Commemorate a woman who became an icon in an arts profession

 The Claire McCardell Project is the creation of a larger-than-life bronze statue that will pay homage to the designer here in her hometown.
 The sculpture will overlook Carroll Creek Linear Park, a world-class urban park in downtown Frederick, Maryland.
 An accompanying wayside exhibit will tell the story of Claire’s extraordinary career.
 Through this project, The Frederick Art Club joins a national trend to “break the bronze ceiling” by putting monumental women on a pedestal.
 Meet the artists.